mustafar/nh-recipes/content/blog/posta-barfi/index.md

 # Ingredients
 * 500g poppy seeds (_posta_)
 * 500g sugar, plus 1 cup for syrup
+* 400ml water, for the syrup
 * 500g khoya (or 2 liters full fat milk to make it)
 * A little ghee for smearing on plate
 * 50g melon seeds (optional)
+* ½ tsp cardamom powder (optional)

 # Directions
+Grease tray or thali with clarified butter (_ghee_).

 Wash poppy seeds well.
-Turn over on a dry cotton cloth, and dry completely under a fan.
-Once dry, roast till they are medium dark and emit a nice aroma.
-Keep aside and let cool.
+Strain, then turn over on cotton cloth, and let dry completely under a fan.

+Roast poppyseeds in a wok (_kadhai_) well till it is medium dark and emits a nice aroma.
+Stir continuously, and do not over roast.
+Turn stove off, transfer, and let cool.

+Grind the seeds.
-If khoya is not available, make it by reducing two liters of milk till only the solids (_khoya_) remain.

-Roast the khoya till it is light brown.
-Cool and keep aside.
+If reduced milk, khoya, is available, roast it over medium heat till light brown.
+Alternatively make it by reducing two litres of whole milk till only the solids remain.
+Then continue roasting it till it becomes light brown.
+Turn stove off, and transfer.
+Let cool.

-If using melon seeds, lightly roast and cool.
-Mix both the khoya and poppyseeds, and ¾ of melon seeds as well.
+Lightly roast melon seeds, transfer and cool.

+Mix both the khoya, ground poppyseeds, and 3/4 of melon seeds as well.
 Save the rest for garnishing.

-Take 1 cup water and add sugar till it’s three thread consistency — when you lift your spoon, three threads should be visible.
-You may also check by dropping a tiny bit of syrup into a cup of water, and if a little ball forms, then it is ready.
+Take water, add sugar, and cook over medium to medium high heat, till it’s three thread consistency.
+When you lift up your spoon, three threads should be visible.
+Now cook for a minute or two more, and then drop a little syrup in a small bowl of water.
+When a little ball is formed(goli), then your syrup is ready, and reduce heat to low.
+If syrup doesn’t form a little ball when dropped into water, then your barfi will not set.
+Reduce heat.
+I
+Quickly add the reduced milk(khoya)and poppy seed mixture to the syrup in the wok.
+Stir briskly, and when mixed, turn stove off, and carefully pat into a greased tray(not plastic) or steel thali(plate with raised sides).

-Pat into a ghee smeared plate or thali.
-Sprinkle remaining melon seeds and gently press them down.
+Sprinkle remaining melon seeds and gently press them into the poppy mixture.
+They should be visible.
 When halfway cooled, make diamond/ square cuts on the barfi.

+Try a piece when ready without sprinkling cardamom powder, and if your palate tells you its missing, then sprinkle it.
+In the original recipe, there isn’t any.
+Enjoy!